 Methamphetamine is usually presented as a white, crystal-like substance that can dissolve when it is placed in a liquid.
-Meth is not a natural drug, but is produced through the combination of several industrial chemicals and substances.
-The produced nature of meth means that it is often very concentrated and strong, leading to an intense impact on the user’s brain and nervous system.
+Meth is not a natural drug but is produced through the combination of several industrial chemicals and materials.
+The manufactured nature of this drug means that it is often very concentrated and potent, leading to an intense impact on the user’s brain and nervous system.

 Statistics of Meth Use